SMART Permission Tickets

 5. Data Holder Policy and Capability: The Data Holder's local policies and what its systems can technically enforce

 The access object describes the maximum access the issuer is asking the Data Holder to consider.
-It is a limit, not a promise: the Data Holder is not required to grant all listed access, and may narrow the grant according to local policy and technical capability.
+It is a limit, not a promise: the Data Holder need not grant all listed access, and may narrow the grant according to local policy and technical capability.

 If the intersection yields no valid access, return invalid_scope error.

 Requested scopes SHALL use SMART scope grammar.
-This specification allows either patient/* or system/* scopes depending on ticket type.
-The patient/* versus system/* scope prefix reflects the OAuth client/access mode at the Data Holder, not whether the ticket is single-patient or population-level.
+This specification allows either patient/* or system/* scopes.
+The prefix reflects the OAuth client/access mode at the Data Holder, not whether the ticket is single-patient or population-level.
 In the current base kernel, every ticket identifies a single patient via subject.patient.
 For single-patient ticket types, clients SHOULD request SMART v2 CRUDS suffix scopes (for example, patient/Observation.rs).

 Access Constraints